-calls 50 years later "my own little Joni Mitchell concert."
-Only 22 at the time, Kunkel had quickly become one of Los Angeles' drumming hotshots, able to dig into the beat but also play lightly, as if accenting a track without touching it.
+ATE IN 1970, Russ Kunkel had what he calls 50 years later "my own little Joni Mitchell concert."
+Only 22 at the time, Kunkel had quickly become one of LA's drumming hotshots, able to dig into the beat but also play lightly, as if accenting a track without touching it.
 He had worked for The Band, recorded with Dylan, and befriended Hendrix.
 And after he married Cass Elliot's younger sister, Leah, the entire rock world appeared to open up before him.
-The young couple remodelled an A-frame apartment above Elliot's sprawling Laurel Canyon spread, and moved around the time their son, Nathaniel, was born.
-Kunkel had met Mitchell years before while she cut her debut album with Crosby, and he'd since seen her around Elliot's in the afternoons.
+The young couple remodelled an A-frame apartment above Elliot's sprawling Laurel

+Canyon spread, and moved around the time their son, Nathaniel, was born.

+Kunkel had met Joni years before while she cut her debut album with Crosby, and he'd since seen her around Elliot's in the afternoons.
 She asked him to play on Blue and if she might stop by.

-"My first thought was, 'Holy shit, I am sitting here, and Joni Mitchell - the most gorgeous angel in the world - is playing her songs for me," says Kunkel, admitting to callow first impressions.
+"My first thought was, Holy shit, I am sitting here, and Joni Mitchell - the most gorgeous angel in the world - is playing her songs for me," says Kunkel, admitting to callow first impressions.
 He mostly listened, occasionally slapping his hands on his knees or reaching for bongos.
 Mitchell approved of this minimalism, his tacit concession to her own intricate metres.
-A few weeks later, he began arriving at A&M's tiny Studio C with a modest percussion kit, listening to Mitchell and falling in place.
+A few weeks on, he began arriving at A&M's small Studio C with a modest percussion kit, listening to Mitchell and falling in place.